-We may be subject to claims by third parties of intellectual property infringement.
+We have been, and may in the future be, subject to claims by third parties of intellectual property infringement, which, if successful could negatively impact operations and significantly increase costs.

 The software industry is characterized by the existence of a large number of patents, trademarks, copyrights, trade secrets, and other intellectual property rights, and frequent claims and related litigation regarding such intellectual property rights.
 Third parties have in the past asserted, and may in the future assert, that our platform, technology, methods or practices infringe, misappropriate, or otherwise violate their intellectual property or other proprietary rights.
 Such claims may be made by our competitors seeking to obtain a competitive advantage or by other parties.
+For example, in February 2022, we were added as a co-defendant in a patent infringement lawsuit that was brought against Hi Auto, Inc. ("Hi Auto") by Valyant AI, Inc. ("Valyant") in December 2021, alleging infringement of Valyant's patent relating to a speech-based/natural language order process system.
+The claims against us relate to our alleged inclusion of Hi Auto's technology in the AI voice ordering system we use for one of our customers.
+The lawsuit seeks to enjoin the co-defendants from continued alleged infringement and seeks unspecified statutory and other damages.
 Additionally, non-practicing entities purchasing intellectual property assets for the purpose of making claims of infringement may attempt to extract settlements from us.
 The risk of claims may increase as the number of modules that we offer and competitors in our market increases and overlaps occur.
 In addition, to the extent that we gain greater visibility and market exposure, we face a higher risk of being the subject of intellectual property infringement claims.